DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/DA Modules/Measurement Node.rst

 5. Double click

-In Quick Evaluate, type the marker's name in marker[''] to check its evaluated results.
+In Quick Evaluate, type the marker's name in marker[''] to check its evaluated results. (circle has radius etc.)

 Exercise
 --------------------